 Drag & Drop is just as simple as it sounds, so choose a theme with it if you want to get things done easily and rather fast.
 To edit your website, you have to Drag & Drop all kinds of page elements: text, images, banners, empty space or any other elements you might want to have there.
 Demo content will have it all in place for you but in case you’ll want to change something, Drag & Drop is a good option to have!

 The best Drag & Drop editor could be Divi from ElegantThemes.
 If you purchase this editor, you can not only get several Themes/Demo contents to choose from but also fully customize your own website.
 It’s a very popular option for online business owners and bloggers.

 The most budget-friendly option is offered by Bluchic – all of their themes are based on Elementor editor which is also a great choice for a site.

-3. Make sure to pick it in a decent price range
+TIP #3: Make sure to pick a decent price range

 The price differences really can be huge and it’s important to understand what you’re going for.